salma71192/pixel-art-maker/README.md

 ## What is this?

-It's a grid canvas which can be built manually according to user preferences to height, width and color.
+this is a grid canvas, can be built manually according to the user preferences for height, width and color.
 Note: This Project made for the Udacity Front End Nanodegree.

 ## How to use?